 Sound Business Plan

 In order to say that a franchisor’s business model works, it has to be proven successful over a certain period of time.
 It has to have a strong track record of success.
 This will make you feel confident in investing time and effort in running the business for the next couple of years.
-Its business systems should cover all necessary processes such as marketing, communication, and payroll.
+Above all, its business systems should cover all necessary processes such as marketing, communication, and payroll.

-Established Market Demand
+Established Market Demand as Part of the Franchise Checklist

 The car wash service is your main product and how it will be received by your target market should be one of your topmost concerns.
 The franchisor should offer car wash systems that will be readily availed by your target market.